 However, the registration does not, by itself, render the activities described in the registration as eligible R&D activities.
 Nor is it an indication of compliance with the requirements of the R&D tax incentive.

 AusIndustry might examine the registration in more detail and this may lead to a formal finding by Innovation Australia about the eligibility of all or some of the registered activities.

 Your client must keep adequate records to demonstrate to the ATO and AUSIndustry that they did carry out eligible R&D activities and that they did incur eligible expenditure.

 The records must be sufficient to verify the nature of the R&D activities, expenditure incurred and the relationship of the expenditure to the activities.

 You claim the R&D tax incentive through the company’s tax return.
 To achieve this, you list the R&D expenses in the R&D Tax Incentive Schedule and then claim a refundable tax offset of 43.5% of these expenses in the tax offset section.
 However, the listed R&D expenses will then be added to the taxable income, reducing the actual economic benefit from 43.5% to around 13%.

 Let’s say your client incurred R&D expenses of $1m and had a taxable income of $1m.
-If they don’t claim an R&D Tax Incentive, they pay tax of $300,000 for that year.
-Ignoring any change in corporate tax rates for SMEs of course.
+If they don’t claim an R&D Tax Incentive, they pay tax of $300,000 for that year assuming a tax rate of 30%.